henry-luo/mark-template/README.md

 # Mark Template
-Mark Template is a new JS template engine inspired by JSX and XSLT.
+Mark Template is a new JS template engine inspired by [React JSX](https://reactjs.org/docs/introducing-jsx.html) and [XSLT](https://en.wikipedia.org/wiki/XSLT).
 It's template syntax is based on [Mark](https://mark.js.org), a new markup notation that has unified support of JSON, HTML and XML.

 Features of Mark Template: